O3Ol/awesome-stars/README.md

 - [flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond.

+## Dockerfile

+- [essays-on-data-science](https://github.com/ericmjl/essays-on-data-science) - In which I put together my thoughts on the practice of data science.

 ## Emacs Lisp

 - [doom-emacs](https://github.com/hlissner/doom-emacs) - An Emacs framework for the stubborn martian hacker